 Side effects of omega-3 supplements

 Any side effects from omega-3 supplements are usually mild.
-Heartburn, burping, bloating and diarrhea might affect some people.
+Heartburn, burping, bloating and diarrhoea might affect some people.
 Sometimes starting with a lower dose and increasing it gradually can help.

 It’s still unclear whether people with allergies to fish can take a fish oil supplement.
-If you’re allergic to fish a vegan omega-3 supplement, like agal oil, might be the best option.
+If you’re allergic to fish a vegan omega-3 supplement, like algal oil, might be the best option.

 Interactions with medications